jlivingstonsg/waiting-room-to-telerobot/README.md

 The RoboCam app creates a IP adress that make you able to control it over the internet with live videostream.

-----My problem now is get the control code (from the generated IP adress from RoboCam) to the PHP queue file that is called spela.php .---
+----My problem now is get the remote control code (from the generated IP adress from RoboCam) to the PHP queue file that is called spela.php .---

+So I try to get the code from the Android app called RoboCam to work in this PHP virtual queue code.

-The code is about ten years old and was running on a debian linux server called FoxBoard. https://www.acmesystems.it/FOXLX with a webcam.
+The PHP code is about ten years old and was running on a debian linux server called FoxBoard. https://www.acmesystems.it/FOXLX with a webcam.